 Each Barco projector that you have in your warehouse corresponds with a serial unit number and will have a unique barcode.
 Whenever you send any of these projectors out on a job, you will scan the unique barcode found on each one, thus enabling you to effectively track the location of each individual unit.

 A good example of a non-serialized model is an XLR audio signal cable.
 If you create a non-serialized inventory model in your Flex system for a 10 foot XLR cable, you will not find a “Serial Units” tab on the inventory model page.
 There will only be one barcode created, and each cable in your inventory will be controlled by that single barcode.

 Changing Non-Serialized Model Quantities

-The Qty. tab shows the count for each location.
+The Quantity tab shows the count for each location.
 The first number (On-Hand) is the amount that you currently have available in your warehouse, and the second number (Allocated) is the total amount that you own.
-You can change the quantity of a non-serialized model by clicking the CHANGE QUANTITIES button at the bottom of the screen.
+You can change the quantity of a non-serialized model by clicking the Edit Quantities icon (located on the bottom left of the open tab).

 Once you are in edit mode, you can click into a quantity field and edit the amount.
 Make sure to click the green check mark to save changes or click the X to cancel.